kspalaiologos/aoc2023/README.md

 Problem 4:
 - The Haskell solution is simple and pretty, just like the C and APL ones.
 - The APL solution uses a matrix inversion trick.

+Problem 5:
+- Haskell was the easiest one.
+I gave up on APL due to a RIDE bug.
+- C still pending.